-Heat stress is a serious and urgent health threat for humans;
+- Heat stress is a serious and urgent health threat for humans;

-Extreme heat waves are disasters;
+- Extreme heat waves are disasters;

-All populations are affected by rising ambient temperatures, however, some populations are more vulnerable due to a combination of high exposure, physiological preconditions and socioeconomic status;
+- All populations are affected by rising ambient temperatures, however, some populations are more vulnerable due to a combination of high exposure, physiological preconditions and socioeconomic status;

-Occupational heat strain directly affects workers’ health and economic productivity;
+- Occupational heat strain directly affects workers’ health and economic productivity;

-Urban environments magnify heat exposure;
+- Urban environments magnify heat exposure;

-The mental health impacts of heat are an emerging area of interest;
+- The mental health impacts of heat are an emerging area of interest;

-Heat-related problems are destined to increase for decades to come.
+- Heat-related problems are destined to increase for decades to come.

-Global Heat Health Information Network Launches
+Global Heat Health Information Network Launched

 The Global Heat Health Information Network was formally launched during the Forum as an independent, voluntary, and member-driven forum of scientists, professionals, and policy makers focused on enhancing learning and resilience building for heat health.